 It’s about this time of year that I like to swap around the fragrances I have on display.
 I put away the overtly summery scents and bring out the autumn/winter stash.
 What’s exciting this time around is that I’ve got two new fabulous scents to add to the collection that I want to share with you.

 You might remember that in previous fragrance posts I noticed themes emerging – last spring it was tea and rose that stood out as the key elements I spotted.
 The rose theme has definitely continued through into the Autumn/Winter launches but I’ve also spotted the patchouli theme coming through really strongly.

-So to refresh my autumn collection (which I’ve listed in full at the end of this post for the curious amongst you) I selected the Van Cleef and Arpels Collection Extraordinaire Midnight Patchoiuli and the Etro Patchouly EDP.
+So to refresh my autumn collection (which I’ve listed in full at the end of this post for the curious among you) I selected the Van Cleef and Arpels Collection Extraordinaire Midnight Patchouli and the Etro Patchouly EDP.

 Patchouly is one of the first fragrances created by Etro.
 It’s an oriental woody fragrance that’s designed for men and women.
 Its key notes are lemon, patchouli, sandalwood, amber and musk.
 They’ve created a new limited edition bottle out in time for Christmas that launches 3 October nationwide with imagery inspired by nature – the lava of a volcano.
 Here’s a sneak peek at how it looks.

 Etro have some wonderful descriptive words, ( a poem perhaps? ) that describes the concept and experience of the fragrance:

 Glowing embers after the blaze.

 The smoking nostril of a bull,